CommonsBuild/TokenLog-SoftGov/.github/ISSUE_TEMPLATE/mission-vision-values.md

 ### What are the core values of the Token Engineering Commons?
 ...

 ---

+🤔 Take a look at [this post](https://forum.tecommons.org/t/mission-vision-and-values-tokenlog-session/296) if you have any questions.

-### 🗳🗳 When you are done describing your vision, head over to [TokenLog](https://tokenlog.xyz/TECommons/TokenLog-SoftGov) and vote for your favourite visions!
+🗳 When you are finished writing, head over to [TokenLog](https://tokenlog.xyz/TECommons/TokenLog-SoftGov) and vote for your favourite visions!